publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schIV/ptA/m__us_usc_t19_s3432.md

                 (iii) act to make a joint appointment with the Government of a NAFTA country, under the terms of the Agreement, of any individual who is a citizen or national of the United States to serve as any other member of such a panel or committee;

-                only if such individual is on the appropriate final candidate list that was submitted to the appropriate Congressional Committees under subsection (c)(4)(A) of this section during such calendar year or on such list as it may be amended under subsection (c)(4)(C)(iv)(I) of this section, or on the list submitted under subsection (b)(3) of this section to the Congressional Committees referred to in such subsection; and
+                only if such individual is on the appropriate final candidate list that was submitted to the appropriate Congressional Committees under subsection (c)(4)(A) during such calendar year or on such list as it may be amended under subsection (c)(4)(C)(iv)(I), or on the list submitted under subsection (b)(3) to the Congressional Committees referred to in such subsection; and

             (B)